Consumer Proposal vs Bankruptcy

 Obtaining unsecured credit or personal loans will be difficult after filing a consumer proposal or a bankruptcy because you’ll be considered too much of a credit risk.
 Secured loans like auto loans or secured credit lines will be available not long after filing.

-Can I get a loan or credit card if I file bankruptcy?
+Can you get a loan or credit card if you file bankruptcy?

 It can be difficult, but there are credit-building accounts that you can obtain soon after a bankruptcy.
 These accounts usually are small credit lines for as little as $150 or as much as $500, and they often require a security deposit.
 They can have higher borrowing costs as well as high interest rates or annual fees.

-Can I get a loan or credit card if I file a consumer proposal?
+Can you get a loan or credit card if you file a consumer proposal?